tecladocode/web-dev-bootcamp/curriculum/section14/lectures/12_setting_movie_watched_date/README.md

 categories:
     - Video
 section_number: 0
-excerpt: "Learn how to easily set the last watched date for a movie, using today's date as a value.""
+excerpt: "Learn how to easily set the last watched date for a movie, using today's date as a value."
 draft: true
 ---